deatrich/linux-home-server/appendix.md

 appear with a name which starts with */dev/sd*.

 Here is an example of a Pi that has 3 storage disks and a USB card reader with 4 slots.
-The lsblk command also shows active mountpoints.
+The lsblk command also shows active mount points.
 The 3 disks are:

   * the Pi's system microSD card (mmcblk0) with 2 partitions mounted as */* and */boot/firmware*